-Also known as sticky blood syndrome or Hughes syndrome, APS causes abnormal blood clotting that can interfere with your pregnancy.
+APS causes abnormal blood clotting that can interfere with your pregnancy.
 Doctors detect APS by measuring the amount of antiphospholipid, a type of antibody, in your bloodstream.
-They find the APS antibody in 15 to 20 percent of all cases of recurrent miscarriages.
+They find the APS antibody in 15-20% of all cases of recurrent miscarriage.

 Thrombophilia is similar to APS in that it makes your blood more likely to clot, increasing your risk for recurrent miscarriage.

 You or your partner may have a genetic problem that does not create a problem until your baby inherits it.
-Fertility specialists estimate chromosomal problems account for 2 to 5 percent of recurrent miscarriages.
+Fertility specialists estimate chromosomal problems account for 2-5% of recurrent miscarriages.

-Recurrent miscarriage may be the result of a problem with your uterus or cervix, including abnormal shape or weakness.
+Recurrent miscarriages may be the result of a problem with your uterus or cervix, including abnormal shape or weakness.

 Polycystic ovary syndrome (PCOS), which is the most common hormonal problem among women of childbearing age, disrupts hormone levels in a way that can cause miscarriage.

 The older you are, the higher your risk for miscarriage.
 After you turn 35 years old or so, the quantity and quality of your eggs begin to decline.
 The age of your baby’s father is also a factor.
-These issues can cause the genetic material to grow incorrectly during fertilization.
-This may result in a chromosomal abnormality that increases your risk for a miscarriage.
-Unfortunately, each miscarriage you experience increases your risk for having another one.
+These issues can cause the genetic material to grow incorrectly during fertilization, resulting in a chromosomal abnormality that increases your risk for a miscarriage.